falinwang/photography/README.md

 	4. Source:
 		- Tutorial by Kevin Simper [Making and validating a working Contact Form with JavaScript - YouTube](https://www.youtube.com/watch?v=eg4e-FObyJ8&t=1136s)
 	5. I follow the tutorial to add the jQuery and JavaScript.
 I changed the variables, items , the validation, and the prompts.
 And also changed the css.

+### II.
+A description of where to find your uses of grid and/or flex box.

+1. **Using Grid for display the photos in Lightbox**
+	1. Location: Works > Photography (`works.html`)
+	2. Description: I use grid to divide the page into three columns evenly that my photos can be display prettier.
+2. **Using Grid to locate page into two sections**
+	1. Location: Contact > Main (`contact.html`)
+	2. Description: Because I want the page can display the icons and the contact form in each side of page, I divide the page into two parts using `1fr 1fr`.
+3. **Using Grid to locate the icons**
+	1. Location: Contact > Left Side (icons) (`contact.html`)
+	2. Description: I want to put six icons in orders so grid would be the best choice to locate these icons.
+I use `grid-template-areas` to assign each icon to each area and group them.

+### III.
+A description of your responsive design choices and how to trigger them.

+- My responsive design is based on the size of width changes.
+Two triggers include the width is wider than 1024 pixels and the width is wider than 680 pixels.
+The main change is on the navigation bar and logo and also for the items rearrange for different devices users.

 # Process of Building